 Empty hard capsules (EHCs) are an effective alternative to the traditionally used tablet dosage forms in the pharmaceutical and nutrition industries.
 Despite having some disadvantages, such as higher costs and advanced technical requirements for manufacturing, hard capsules provide better dosage options for hygroscopic drugs, greater patient compliance, and are versatile dosage forms.
 Consequently, hard capsules were the second-leading oral solid-dosage form worldwide in 2020, after tablets.
-To gain key insights and data about this market, REGISTER FOR OUR WEBINAR that will take place on Wednesday, February 24, 2021.

 In terms of units, China was the largest market for EHCs, followed by India and the United States.
 These three markets collectively accounted for almost 60% of the global EHC unit demand.
 The Asian markets such as India and Pakistan witnessed an especially high rate of growth.
 The COVID-19 pandemic, however, had an impact on the different regional markets for EHCs, to varying degrees.
 The nutrition sector in most regional markets grew significantly.
 This was primarily due to the increase in demand for immunity-boosting nutraceuticals, which are formulated in capsule form.
 In contrast, sectors such as prescription drugs saw a drop in demand.
 The level of demand differed from one country to another and from sector to sector in 2020.